suffolklibraries/lgc/content/collections/events/circuits-jumpstart.md

   [01473351249](tel:01473351249)
 ---
-Come along to Bury St Edmunds Library for a free Circuits session for all abilities with Nardyne!
-This event is part of Jumsptart, our health and wellbeing campaign.
+Come along to Bury St Edmunds Library for a free Circuits session for all abilities!